 Prior to taking Silk in 2008 Graeme appeared for a number of years in the top tiers of leading juniors in the Chambers and Partners Guide to the Legal Profession and Legal 500 in a number of different fields.
 In 2005 he was short-listed for Junior of the Year at the Chambers and Partners awards.

 In 2008 Graeme became the youngest member of the Bar that year to be appointed to Silk.
-He already appears in the directories as a leading silk in Professional Negligence, Professional Discipline and Sports law.
+He is ranked in the directories as a leading silk in Professional Negligence, Professional Discipline and Sports law.
+In 2015 Graeme was awarded Professional Negligence Silk of the Year by Chambers and Partners.
 Quotes from the Directories include:

 ‘A rising star ... the best thing since sliced bread’; ‘A solicitors’ favourite ... a highly effective advocate’; ‘Exceptionally talented’; ‘A real star ... he is just fantastic and can turn his mind to anything’ ... ‘his judgment is first-rate and he works like a Trojan’; ‘An intelligent advocate and a formidable opponent … Top drawer for policy and coverage issues … Solid, reliable and likeable … second to none at horseracing work’; ‘Knows professional negligence back to front …'; '... outstanding [in professional negligence] ... an invaluable and credible weapon ion any sports case’; 'It's no exaggeration to say that he knows everything there is to know about horse racing.
 He knows a hundred times more about the sport than anyone else at the Bar...
 One of the most proficient barristers I have ever worked with'.